jacobproffer/blog/_posts/2018-08-27-iceland-blog-03.md

 Once at Þingvellir, Myles and I paid to park.
 The fee was cheap, less than one thousand Icelandic Króna.
 Our first stop in the park was to the Öxarárfoss waterfall.
 Through signage, we learned that the water flows from the Öxará river and that the waterfall is slightly human-made.
 The nearby footpath trails through one of the many valleys in Þingvellir.
 Within well shaded areas, ice and snow were present.
 Though for the most part, it was all safe to walk on.

 Myles and I ventured through Almannagja next.
 The fault line marks the eastern boundary of the North American plate and is over four miles long.
 With sizable cliffs bordering the left and right sides of the marked foot path, it's the largest and most popular tectonic fissure in the park.
 Near the welcome center for Þingvellir are a few overlooks.
 From these wooden platforms, Myles and I could see the rift valley lake of Þingvallavatn to our right.
-We left Þingvellir around ten in the morning and made the drive back to the outskirts of Reykjavik to get gas.
-Although necessary, the detour cost us a bit of time, around an hour total.

 ---